fraserharris/threading-extensions/README.md

     et.join() # ValueError: 'eep!'

 # StoppableExceptionThread
 Thread that is both stoppable AND propogates exceptions to the main context on `join`.
-To properly work, use the `run_with_exceptions` method in place of `run`.
+To properly work using the class method `run`, implement `run_with_exception` method instead.

 See above examples.